 Autism Linked To Vaccinations: True or False

-Autism Vaccine Link The link between child hood vaccinations and autism is controversial to say the least.
+The link between child hood vaccinations and autism is controversial to say the least.
 There are parents, physicians and advocates on both sides of the fence, those who support this theory and those who stand firmly against it.
 Child hood vaccinations have reduced the amount of child deaths from diseases that many generations have never had to experience such as Polio, Measles and Mumps.
 These illnesses once affected both children and adults causing severe illnesses that often resulted in fatal effects such as the inability to use their arms and legs and even death.

 Recent studies of these precautionary vaccines however have been accused of causing Autism such as the case of former surgeon Andrew Wakefield.
 Wakefield was the lead author of a 1998 study, published in The Lancet, which reported bowel symptoms in twelve children diagnosed with autism spectrum disorders, to which the authors suggested a possible link with the MMR vaccine.
 Though he is on record stating "We did not prove an association between measles, mumps, and rubella vaccine and the syndrome described," the paper adopted alleged parental allegation as fact for the purpose of calculating a temporal link between receipt of the vaccine and the first onset of what were described as "behavioral symptoms".